 - One recent successful candidate mentioned in an initial email to me that she researched all the other marketing agencies in town and wanted to do her internship with us because she specifically wants to build her career in digital and social media marketing.

-- The candidate in this example took the time to research our company values in the About Us section of our website as well.
-She gave me specific examples how those values lined up with her values.
+- The candidate in this example took the time to research our company culture and values.
+She gave me specific examples of how those values lined up with her own.

 Tip 3: Tell stories, don’t “interview”